joelaforet/polyzymd_builder/README.md

 Useful collection of scripts for the building of polymer-protein systems for MD simulations.

+This repository is currently under development.
+To do a developmental install, download this repository and type

+`pip install -e .`

+in the repository directory.

 ### Copyright

 Copyright (c) 2025, Joe Laforet Jr.